 The "Business" section, the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section, and other sections of this Annual Report on Form 10-K (this "Form 10-K") contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are based on the current beliefs and expectations of our management and are subject to significant risks and uncertainties.
 Such statements can be identified by the use of words such as "future," "anticipates," "believes," "estimates," "expects," "intends," "plans," "predicts," "will," "would," "could," "can," "may," and similar terms.
-Actual results could differ from those set forth in the forward-looking statements, and reported results should not be considered an indication of future performance.
-Certain factors that could cause our actual results to differ materially from those described in the forward-looking statements include, but are not limited to, those discussed in Part I, Item 1A, "Risk Factors" of this Form 10-K, which are incorporated herein by reference.
+Actual results could differ from those set forth in the forward-looking statements to differ materially from those described in the forward-looking statements include, but are not limited to, those discussed in Part I, Item 1A, "Risk Factors" of this Form 10-K, which are incorporated herein by reference.
 We do not undertake to update any forward-looking statements to reflect the impact of circumstances or events that may arise after the date of the forward-looking statements for any reason, except as required by law.